 A promisor is someone who makes a promise to a promisee.

-Promisor is important in contract law because we are usually asking whether the promisor is legally obligated to keep his promise.
+Contract law teaches us whether the promisor is legally obligated to keep his promise.

-Often, you will see more than one promise being made in a case.
-A person can be both a promisor and a promisee if he has exchanged promises with the other party.
-So be careful, and don’t lose track of who is the promisor and who is the promisee with respect to each promise.
+Often, you will see more than one promise being made.
+A person can be both a promisor and a promisee if he exchanges promises with the other party.
+For example, if Mr. A promises to sell his car for $1,000 and Mr. B promises to pay $1,000 when the car is delivered, Mr. A is both a promisor and a promisee because Mr. A and Mr. B made promises to each other.
+Be careful, and don’t lose track of who is the promisor and who is the promisee with respect to each promise.